 See the article on power to connect the GPS.

 The most viewable place is above the TFT screen where the “Remove for GPS Mount” is.
 There is a part from KTM (p/n 63512992044, €58) but there is reports of some instability.
 Some others seem happy with it however.

 In a pinch you can drill the part on the bike to put a RAM ball.
 This has been reported to be weak as the plastic part is not designed for it, and it causes vibration with large GPS.
 Innovative reinforcements have been implemented (back plate, epoxy glue filling…).
 But the tabs connecting to the bike are definitely not designed for this kind of load, if you do something like this do tether your GPS for safety.

 Or you can print a support if you have access to a 3D printer, or pay to get it printed.
 It’s a simple wedge with an AMPS pattern on top and a hole to pass the power through.
 Check the page dedicated to self printing your GPS mount.
 Use with a B-Sized RAM ball on an AMPS pattern (RAM-B-347U), a short RAM Arm (RAM-B-201U-A) to a RAM ball fixed on the back of your device (Which for a Garmin device mount is probably another RAM-B-347U).
 But to tuck the GPS as much as possible a combination of a RAM ball on the GPS and a socket on the mount makes for the best clearance.
 The socket is not made by RAM, but can be found at various places online.

 MotoMinded took this 3D model, improved it, and is printing it in a sturdy material.
 The result is for sale for $22.

 SW Motech now have a mount available, priced around €60.
 This projects very far back, over the TFT screen, the device can be mounted directly to the mount.
 The mount is removable, it clips to its base.
-It seems this setup is not very solid, and it wobbles a bit (video)
+It seems this setup wobbles a bit (video)

 Givi has released a mount specific to the 790, putting a bar high up to fasten your devices to.
 Reference Givi FB 7710.
 There is no images in the product description on Givi’s page, but an ebay auction showed a couple of pics of the manual, see below.
 Around €40.
 This mount will only function if the original plastic part is present as it uses it to lock itself.